Marine insurance policies cover the loss of, or damage to, boats and other types of vessels.

 - ignored weather warnings

-In these cases, we’ll look at the evidence to see if your customer was:
+In cases like this we’ll look at the evidence to work out if you:

-You may reject a claim because you suspect a customer deliberately sank or set fire to their vessel to get the insurance money.
+Your insurer might reject your claim because it thinks you deliberately sank or damaged your vessel to get insurance money.

 - made up a claim